minato500/minato500.github.io/posts/api-hacking/broken-object-level-authorization.md

 - In many real world cases,developers leave internal API documentation (such as Swagger,OpenAPI specs,or Postman collections) exposed on production servers.
 These documents often contain complete maps of the API endpoints,including request/response structures
 - In our lab scenario, such documentation was exposed, revealing all available API routes.
 This significantly reduced the effort required to identify vulnerable endpoints and understand how the application manages resources

+`Here the API docs are made easier for the lab`

 ![image](../../static/images/api3.png)

 Here in `Lab application BOLA vulnerability` exists in /api/v1/users/<id> Endpoint

 ![image](../../static/images/api4.png)

 - The endpoint allows retrieval of user information by supplying a user identifier.The application does not verify whether the requester has permission to access the specific user object.
-Although the user IDs appear strong,another vulnerability (BFLA – Broken Function Level Authorization) allowed us to enumerate all user IDs which we will discuss in the next module
+Although the user IDs appear strong,another vulnerability (BFLA – Broken Function Level Authorization) allowed us to enumerate all user IDs which is the functionality for the admin we will discuss in the next module
 - As a result,by sending requests with these discovered IDs through Burp Suite,we could access highly sensitive information belonging to other users

 The exposed data included: